CodeForAfrica/Openroad.WebAutomation/README.md

 - After that get inside the repository and execute the following instructions
 ```
 cd WhatsAppWeb.Automation
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 - Make sure to install Google Chrome or Chromium browser on your OS.
-- Also change the message ulrs to point to your server inside `run.py` file line 25 and 26.

-- After that open the file `run.py` and change  **line number 25 and 26** to point to your server url.

-- After that run the file as a python file
+- Set `get_message_url` for fetching messages.

+- Start the application by running command below and connect your device to WhatsApp Web
 ```
-python3 run.py
+python run.py
 ```